ibm-cloud-docs/discovery-data/connect.md

 1. Click **Create collection**.

 After the crawl begins, the **Activity** tab opens and updates as documents are added to the collection.

+If the web pages are updated after your initial crawl, the sync frequency is adjusted.
+{: note}

 ### Database